JoseReyL/BCI-project/README.md

 The following brain-computer interface project is part of the final assessment for the course Advanced Brain-Computer Interfaces (SOW-MKI46) taught at Radboud University, Nijmegen, The Netherlands.

 ## The project
 The project is based on imagined movement and has an implementation of error potentials.
 The aim of the interface is enable a paralised patient to perform simple actions, such as navigate through his/her house, call someone, watch TV or call for emergency.
 The types of emergency are toilet, food, and pain.
+Mobile EEG equipment is required to be able to run the brain computer interface.
+Our project was developed with a water-based mobile EEG equipment from Mobita.

 ## Prerequisites and Installation
 Here are detailed instructions about the installation procedure.